Vietnam.vn - Nền tảng quảng bá Việt Nam

 Not only during the upcoming Tet holiday, some passengers have also complained that many flights have been delayed recently, even though it is not yet the peak travel season.
 Kim Anh, 26, said that on January 10, she booked a ticket with VietJet from Ho Chi Minh City to Hanoi, but received two emails changing the departure time.
 The original schedule was for the plane to leave Tan Son Nhat at 9 p.m., then it was delayed until nearly 11 p.m., also due to "operational reasons".
 Although the airline sent a notice in advance, she said that she only received the information when she arrived at the airport, so she had to wait, and was also worried because she was worried that the schedule would continue to change.

-The owner of a ticket agency in Ho Chi Minh City also said that recently he has received many reports of flight schedule changes and delays, and has to regularly update customers to monitor and get information from the airline.
+The owner of a ticket agency in Ho Chi Minh City also said that he has recently received many reports of flight schedule changes and delays, and has to regularly update customers to monitor and get information from the airline.
 According to him, the situation of flights changing departure times usually only occurs during peak Tet days when the intensity of operations increases, airlines add more aircraft, and have to reschedule.
-However, the adjustment of departure times usually only moves a few hours, and there are few cases of moving from the previous day to the next day as some passengers have recently reported.
+However, the adjustment of departure times is usually only a few hours, and there are few cases of changing from the previous day to the next day as some passengers have recently reported.

 Meanwhile, an airline representative said that airlines will not sell tickets for flights that have not been allocated slots (takeoffs and landings), so there will certainly be no sudden cancellations.
 However, during the peak travel season during Tet, after increasing the number of flights, some flights may have to be adjusted to the new slots, so the time will change.
 When there are adjustments, the airline will notify customers, hoping for understanding due to the high intensity of operations.